 The Sennheiser Momentum 3 Wireless are better headphones for mixed usage than the Shure AONIC 50 Wireless.
 The Sennheisers' default sound profile is more well-balanced, their integrated microphone does a better job of making your voice sound clear and free of background chatter, and their ANC system reduces the volume of ambient noise far more effectively.
 However, the Shure have a slightly easier-to-use control scheme and a much more durable carrying case.

 The Bose 700 Headphones Wireless are better headphones for mixed usage than the Shure AONIC 50 Wireless.
 The Bose are more comfortable, have a better-balanced sound profile, a longer battery life, and a much better-integrated microphone.
 They also do a better job of blocking out ambient noise.
-However, the Shure provide a more consistent listening experience, easier-to-use controls, a more feature-packed app, and aptX-LL compatibility, so they’re better suited for streaming videos wirelessly with low latency.
+However, the Shure provide a more consistent listening experience, easier-to-use controls, and aptX-LL compatibility, so they’re better suited for streaming videos wirelessly with low latency.